nbogie/pig-cli/README.md

 Celebrate if you understand that much and descend into other files only as much as you care to!

+The next most important function to study would likely be `playOneTurn` in [src/support.js](src/support.js)

 Retreat where necessary and re-celebrate understanding the top level code!